angela1C/Programming-and-Scripting-Project/README.md

 <a name="1.-introduction-to-the-project."></a>
 # 1. Introduction to the project.

-This repository contains my submission for the class project for the Programming and Scripting Module at GMIT as part of the Higher Diploma in Computing and Data Analytics.
+This repository contains my submission for the [Programming and Scripting Project 2019](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf) class project for the Programming and Scripting Module at GMIT as part of the Higher Diploma in Computing and Data Analytics.
-The instructions are contained in the [Programming and Scripting Project 2019](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf) pdf file.

 The project concerns the well-known Fisher's Iris data set.
 It entails researching the data set, and then writing documentation and code in the Python programming language based on that research.

+The repository consists of this readme file and some python scripts containing the code used to investigate the iris data set.
-- The first part of this document is the introduction to the project and contains the problem statement and requirements of the project.
-- The second part outlines some background information about Fisher's Iris data set, including a little bit about Fisher whom the data set is named after.
-Why the data set was collected and how.
+The readme file introduces the project and outlines the requirements of the project.
+It also contains some background information about the Fisher's Iris data set including some information about where it originated, who created it, and how it was put together.
-- The next part outlines the tools used in preparing and executing this project and what is required to run the code.
-- The iris data set is loaded into python in the script.
+The readme outlines the tools used in preparing and executing this project and some information on how to run the python code including how the data can be loaded into python, what the python code does and what output is produced by running it.
-- The Iris data set is then investigated using the python programming language.
-Using python to show a high level overview of the data describe it using some statistics.
-Explain the code used to produce these summary statistics.
-- Show some basic plots that provide an overall picture of the Fisher Iris data set.
--  look  more closely at the data with some more
-The next part of the analysis looks more closely at the species of iris plant when analysing the data set.
-Summary results are then provided.

-The purpose of the project is to investigate the Fisher Iris data set using python code.
-My main aim in the project is therefore to learn python programming by applying it to the iris data set.
-I intend to use the python documentation to do this and to build up my knowledge of python and its relevant packages as I go along.
+The aim of the project is to investigate the Iris dataset using the Python programming language.
+Python can be used to gain a high level overview of a dataset such as the Iris dataset.
+Statistics and visualisations can be very easily generated using a programming language such as Python.
+Plots can provide an overall picture of a dataset.
+The python programming language is widely used in statistical and machine learning.
+The Iris data set is frequently referenced in online tutorials and text books relating to machine learning.

+My main objective here is to learn more about the python programming by applying it to the Iris data set in this project.
+There are many free resources available, starting with the extensive [python documentation](https://docs.python.org/3/) for its standard library of modules.
+There are also several well known third-party packages that enhance the use of python and are used for data analytics and machine learning.

-A web search on the iris data set will return many pages.
-I will take a look at some of these.
-Many of these apply machine learning to the iris data set.
-I will have a little look at this and why the iris dataset is considered such an important database in the field of statistical and machine learning.
+A web search on the Iris data set will return many pages of results.
+Many of these apply machine learning to the Iris data set.
+While I do not go into too much detail on machine learning in this project, I do look at the reasons why the Fisher Iris dataset is considered such an important database in the field of statistical and machine learning - particularly in the area of classification.

 There is much reference to the fact that one class is linearly separable from the other two classes so I will look at this in the code, particularly using the plots.
-I will have a look of machine learning.
-From researching the Iris data set and what other people have done with the data set, it is all in this field of classification and machine learning.
-We have not covered in yet in the course so I don't think it is necessary to do too much in this area yet for this particular project.
-However, most of the analyses done by others on the Iris data set is in this area.

 ### Problem Statement <a name="problem-statement"></a>

-The project should achieve the following goals:
+As outlined in the [Programming and Scripting Project 2019](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf) instructions, the project should achieve the following goals:

 1. Research background information about the data set and summarise it.
 2. Provide a list of references used in completing the project.